Robert C. Alaniz, PhD

-Robert Alaniz, PhD, is a research assistant professor in the Department of Microbial Pathogenesis and Immunology and director of the College of Medicine Cell Analysis Facility.
-His research focuses on understanding important host and microbial mechanisms that instruct the development of pathogen-specific effector, memory and protective T-cell immunity after infection with intracellular bacteria.
+Robert C. Alaniz, PhD, is a research assistant professor in the Department of Microbial Pathogenesis and Immunology.
+Dr. Alaniz serves as director of the College of Medicine Cell Analysis Facility leveraging his expertise in sophisticated flow cytometry tools for the research community.
+In addition, Dr. Alaniz serves as director of the Core for Integrated Microbiota Research taht makes available his microbiota expertise and germ-free and gnotobiotic mouse models for research. important host and microbial mechanisms that instruct the development of pathogen-specific effector, memory and protective T-cell immunity after infection with intracellular bacteria.

 Dr. Alaniz received his Bachelor of Science from Texas A&M University, doctorate degree from the University of Washington in immunology and completed his postdoctoral training at the University of Washington in microbial pathogenesis in 2007.

-Dr. Alaniz has had his work published in the Journal of Immunology and the Proceedings of the National Academy of Sciences.
+Dr. Alaniz has had his work published in the Journal of Immunology, Nature Communications, Cell Reports and the Proceedings of the National Academy of Sciences.